myrrlyn/apocrypha.es/priv/archive/7r9vfv.md

 Velothi Mountains and into Morrowind (or Veloth as it was known then).
 The period of High Velothi Culture had long passed and the Chimer at the time has devolved into warring tribes.
-One of the largest tribes was ruled by a fearsome warlord named [Virak], who laid claim to the Cinder Valley.
+One of the largest tribes was ruled by a fearsome warlord named [Virak][0], who laid claim to the Cinder Valley.
 For eight years, Jarl Einarth had little success in pushing his forces through the pass.
 Virak had heavily fortified the valley with numerous barricades, trenches and magical barriers.
 According to legend, countless Daedra were said to roam the pass, and